ea5gvk/m0glj-HBNet-GPS/README.md

 ---

 # In this fork, APRS beaconing of peers is set on a per master configuration.
 Also, private-call-dev has been merged with master.
+Now with GPS decoding and APRS location reports for Anytone radios.

 This is my "flavor" of HBLink3 that I use in production.